-The following actions were taken by the Compensation Committee relative to the named executive officers' base salaries for 2011:
+The following actions were taken by the Compensation Committee relative to the named executive officers' base salaries for 2012:

-- Mr. Saville requested that the Committee freeze his salary at its 2006 level for the fifth consecutive year.
-The Committee granted this request, despite our industry-leading financial performance during the downturn and the fact that Mr. Saville's base salary was below the 50th percentile of other CEO's in the 2010 Aon Hewitt study peer group.
-At his request, Mr. Saville's salary was frozen at that same level for 2012 as well. - Mr. Saville recommended to the Committee that the salary of Mr. Seremet be frozen at its 2008 level.
+- Mr. Saville requested that the Committee freeze his salary at its 2006 level for the sixth consecutive year.
+The Committee granted this request, despite our industry-leading financial performance during the downturn and the fact that Mr. Saville's base salary was below the 50th percentile of other CEO's in the 2010 Aon Hewitt study peer group. - Mr. Saville recommended to the Committee that the salary of Mr. Seremet be frozen at its 2008 level.
 The Committee approved that request.
-At this frozen level, Mr. Seremet's salary remained below the 50th percentile of other CFO's in the 2010 Aon Hewitt study peer group.
-Mr. Seremet's salary was frozen at the same level in 2012 as well. - Mr. Goethe's 2011 salary was frozen at its 2010 level.
-Mr. Goethe's starting annual salary in 2010 was set at \$350,000, which is less than the 50th percentile of comparable salaries contained within the 2010 Aon Hewitt study peer group.
-Mr. Goethe's salary will remain at that level for 2012 as well.

-• Mr. Henley's salary was increased by \$9,000 to \$240,000 effective April 1, 2011.
-Mr. Henley's salary will be increased \$8,400 to \$248,400 effective April 1, 2012.
-Mr. Henley's salary remains less than the 50th percentile of comparable salaries contained within the 2010 Aon Hewitt study peer group.
+At this frozen level, Mr. Seremet's salary remained below the 50th percentile of other CFO's in the 2010 Aon Hewitt study peer group. - Mr. Henley's 2012 salary was increased by \$8,000 to \$248,000 effective April 1, 2012 while he was the Vice President and Controller.
+Mr. Henley was promoted to interim acting President of NVR Mortgage Finance, Inc. ("NVRM") effective June 1, 2012 and was named the President of NVRM on a permanent basis effective October 1, 2012.
+The Committee increased Mr. Henley's salary to \$300,000 on June 1, 2012 and to \$350,000 on October 1, 2012, which is consistent with the salary of Mr. Henley's predecessor and less than the 50th percentile of comparable salaries within the 2010 Aon Hewitt study peer group. - Mr. Bredow was promoted to Vice President and Controller effective June 1, 2012 to replace Mr. Henley.
+The Committee set Mr. Bredow's salary at \$220,000, which is below the salary of Mr. Bredow's predecessor and less than the 50th percentile of comparable salaries within the 2010 Aon Hewitt study peer group. - Mr. Saville recommended to the Committee that the salary of Mr. Goethe, who terminated employment with us effective July 31, 2012, be frozen at its 2010 level, which the Committee approved.